Registration Process

 Next Steps

-1. Submitted registration forms will take 3 to 5 business days to be processed.
+- Registration forms do not generate an immediate confirmation email.
+Submitted registration forms will take 3 to 5 business days to be processed.
 You will receive an email with instructions on how to login and make your non-refundable tuition deposit.
-If your courses are closed, you will be notified and may choose an alternate course.
-Please make sure the contact information on your registration form is current and accurate.
-(PLEASE NOTE: You will not be enrolled into your course until your non-refundable tuition deposit has been received by the Univeristy.)
+PLEASE NOTE: You will not be enrolled into your course until your non-refundable tuition deposit has been received by the University.

-Please note: You are responsible for fulfilling your financial obligations to the University.
+- The Office of Student Finance will issue a bill for the balance due.
+Summer Session 2026 tuition is $5781 per course/credit.
+Students will be charged a 2.75% processing fee for all credit card payments on the balance.
+If you have questions regarding billing and payments on your balance, please contact the Office of Student Finance: 847-491-5224; Email: studentaccounts-ev@northwestern.edu.
+Students are responsible for fulfilling their financial obligations to the University.
 Students whose University accounts are overdue must pay a late payment fee of $200 and may not be given an academic transcript until all financial obligations are paid in full.
 The Director of Student Finance may cancel or prevent the registration of a student whose bills are past due.

 Changes in Registration